What is Drip?

 AWeber is another affordable email marketing service.
 You can select from 700 templates and get access to a drag and drop editor.
 Its entry-level plan comes with a 500-email limit, but there’s no limit to the number of subscribers.

 GetResponse has 500 templates and you can browse through a stock library filled with over 1000 images.
 The price of the plans increases as your list gets larger.

 If you’re looking for a simple email marketing solution to get a feel for email services, you might want to give MailChimp a try.
+It also features some advanced marketing automation.
 Drip has the edge when it comes to more powerful marketing intelligence.

 But first, let’s compare the winner of the alternatives against Drip: